Revised July 2019

 c.
 Vice President.
 In the absence of the President, the Vice President, shall have the powers and perform the duties of the President and such other duties as may be prescribed by the Board of Directors.

 e.
 Treasurer.
 The Treasurer shall be custodian of all money received and shall deposit such money in a timely manner in a bank in the name of NYRCHA.
 All cash received recorded by receipt and verified by another officer.
 The Treasurer shall disburse funds only by check as authorized by the Board of Directors.
-All bank accounts held by the NYRCHA shall require the signatures of two duly elected Officers for disbursement of funds.
-The President and the Treasurer shall sign all checks unless absent or unavailable, in which case checks may be signed by two other duly elected Officers.
+The Treasurer shall sign all checks unless absent or unavailable, in which case checks may be signed by the president.
+The treasurer will keep a register of the names, email addresses and addresses of members in good standing and receive all membership dues and notify any member who is in arears.

 f.
 Director.
 The Director shall have the duty of promoting NRCHA sanctioned riders and events.
 They are to assist at both sanctioned and non-sanctioned shows and promotional events.
 The Director will be the voice of open level riders at board meetings.